 Lagerstroemia indica x L. faurieri – Crepe Myrtle

-While many trees struggled or died over summer heatwaves in 2019/20 in Canberra the Crepe Myrtles looked good.
+While many trees struggled or died over summer 2019/20, in Canberra the Crepe Myrtles looked good.
 There are a number of cultivars within Fleming’s Indian Summer range, including ‘Biloxi’, ‘Tuscarora’, ‘Osage’, ‘Sioux’ and ‘Natchez’.

-‘Sioux’ is one of the smallest, growing to around 4 metres high x 3 metres wide and ideal for a small outdoor space or in a large pot on a balcony.
+‘Sioux’ is one of the smallest, growing to around 4 metres high x 3 metres wide and ideal for a small outdoor space or in a large pot.

-I’ve planted three Lagerstroemia indica x L. fauriei ‘Tuscarora’ in my north facing courtyard in Lyneham.
+I planted three Lagerstroemia indica x L. fauriei ‘Tuscarora’ in my north facing courtyard in Lyneham.
 These trees are broadly vase-shaped and multi-stemmed and will grow to between 5-6 metres high x 4 metres wide.
-I’ve planted them so they will eventually overlap and provide summer shade over our small outdoor haven (a diminutive 4 x 8 metres).

-Crepe Myrtles have mottled trunks and can become a feature in a small space.
-In the ‘Tuscarora’ cultivar this patterning is revealed at around three years old when the bark starts to exfoliate.
+Crepe Myrtles have handsome mottled trunks.
+In the ‘Tuscarora’ cultivar this patterning is revealed at around three years old when the bark starts to shed.
 These trees don’t like wet feet so it’s best to build up the planting hole with topsoil if your soil is a heavy clay.

-‘Tuscarora’s’ leaves turn a reddish bronze colour in Autumn and mine lost most of their leaves by winter’s start.
+‘Tuscarora’s’ leaves turn a reddish bronze colour in Autumn and my newly planted trees lost most of their leaves by winter’s start.

 If you are keen on golden hues, this might be the tree for your outdoor space.
-This deciduous tree has moderate to fast growth rate with a rounded form and pendulous branches.
+Honey Locust has moderate to fast growth rate with a rounded form and pendulous branches.

-‘Sunburst’ is a non-thorny form and exhibits yellow-green foliage in summer which turns yellow in Autumn.
-The tree grows to around 8 metres high x 8 metres wide and prefers well drained soils and full sun.
+‘Sunburst’ is a non-thorny form and reaches around 8 metres high x 8 metres wide and prefers well drained soils and full sun.

-Honey Locust originates in central and eastern USA and can tolerate frosts to -10C.
-Avoid disturbance around the base, otherwise it has a tendency to sucker.
-It’s recommended to plant at least 5 metres from building footings.
+Honey Locust originated in central and eastern USA and can tolerate frosts to -10C.
+Avoid disturbance around the base, otherwise it will sucker.
+And plant at least 5 metres from building footings.

 White Cedar is a fast growing native deciduous tree that originates from NE Australia and SE Asia.
-The fruit of Melia azedarach are poisonous to humans and some animals – hence the cultivar ‘Elite’ was selected because it is fruitless.
+The fruit of Melia azedarach are poisonous, however the ‘Elite’ cultivar is fruitless.

 In Canberra, Melia azedarach ‘Elite’ grows to a similar height and spread to Liquidamber ‘Tiriki’ – around 10m tall by 8m wide.
 Glossy green foliage emerges in spring along with fragrant lilac flowers.
 Autumn foliage is golden.

-Ulmus parvifolia is an elegant medium-sized deciduous tree.
+- The Chinese Elm, Ulmus parvifolia is an elegant medium-sized deciduous tree.
 You will need a decent sized garden for this beauty as it grows to around 13 metres high x 10 metres wide.
-This tree is long lived with a moderate growth rate.
+Ulmus parvifolia is long lived with a moderate growth rate.
 It has decorative bark and the green foliage turns yellow in Autumn.